Resume Summary Examples: Craft a Powerful First Impression

 Why does it work?

 When someone applies for a job as a nurse, the employer is looking for a combination of technical skills, interpersonal qualities, and a commitment to patient care.
 This candidate managed to write a convincing summary that meets all those requirements.
 They emphasize their experience and commitment to patient-focused care.
-This is why the summary works:
+This is why this nurse resume summary works:

 • The employer is looking at a candidate with 12 years of experience.
 It’s the most important part, so it’s great that it’s mentioned right at the beginning.
 It immediately conveys skill and an ability to handle various patient care situations.

 Now that you’ve taken a look at our resume summary examples, it’s time to start working on yours.
-However, before you dive in, there are some additional tips that you should keep in mind.
+However, before you dive in, there are 15 essential tips you should keep in mind.

 1. Optimize your summary for the ATS